 So that’s what happened.
 I took the much-more-terrified-than-me (or seemingly so) Emily down the mountain.

 She thanked me for my kindness.
 She had no idea what she did for me — how having someone else to show where to put her foot, or what rock to hold onto, or which branch to reach for – saved me.
+I found my own courage by focusing on her.

 You can hear more about mental health and many other topics by listening to my podcast, SelfWork with Dr. Margaret Rutherford.
 Subscribe to my website and receive one weekly newsletter including my weekly blog post and podcast!
 If you’d like to join my FaceBook closed group, then click here and answer the membership questions!
 Welcome!